What do you want to learn?

 - Licensing technology, including warehouse management systems (or building a homegrown management software) and other devices to manage an in-house operations team

-- Recruiting and hiring staff labor for both hourly employees and management, determining employee benefits, getting workers’ comp and liability insurance, and dealing with payroll in an accurate and timely fashion
+- Recruiting and hiring staff labour for both hourly employees and management, determining employee benefits, getting workers’ comp and liability insurance, and dealing with payroll in an accurate and timely fashion

 - Complying with regulations and obtaining the proper licenses to do business in a new facility, and having the proper certifications to ride a forklifts and other equipment

-- Order management and distribution center tasks that include replenishing shipping supplies, including boxes, envelopes, tape, dunnage, labels, printers, and other packing materials
+- Order management and distribution centre tasks that include replenishing shipping supplies, including boxes, envelopes, tape, dunnage, labels, printers, and other packing materials

 Hidden costs of self-fulfillment can be very expensive and require a great deal of your attention.
 For instance, due to a rapid growth in ecommerce and the need for warehouse expansion and construction, logistics warehouse tenants can expect to see a 10% rate hike.
 And it’s not just about the money; many ecommerce companies find that the time it takes to manage inbound and outbound logistics processes would be better spent on more strategic activities to grow their business, ranging from marketing to product development.